-You can’t mix local and online though – so if you want to play online you can’t have more than one player on your Switch, which is a shame if you were planning on jumping online as a couple to take on a couple of friends.
+You can’t mix local and online though – so if you want to play Monopoly Switch online you can’t have more than one player on your console, which is a shame if you were planning on jumping online as a couple to take on a couple of friends.

 Suggested read: 6 Ways to Play Monopoly Online With Friends